The Top 10 Tips for Vertical Market Software Investing

 1. Don’t over pay.
 The single most important factor in driving returns in VMSCo investing is seemingly obvious; it’s purchase price.
 However, it’s amazing how few investors have the discipline to wait for and execute a transaction at a purchase price that gives them a chance at favourable returns.
 Since VMSCo’s rarely grow rapidly due to the dynamics of their respective vertical market, it’s even more important to minimize the cash outlay (and risk) up front.
 Good VMSCo’s are steady, consistent growers with returns heavily tied to the initial purchase price.

 Most companies with less than $15M in revenue typically have fewer potential acquirers and hence patient investors can command favourable purchase prices.
-Start with a low price in negotiations and aim for no more than 1x net revenue.
+Start with a low price in negotiations and aim for low multiples of net revenue.

 2. Do detailed customer diligence.